track-asia/trackasia-native/design-proposals/2023-06-17-android-annotations.md

 ## Motivation

-`maplibre-native` contains a deprecated variant of annotation methods that work with objects such as `Marker`, `Polygon` and more that imitate the Google Maps API.
-On the other hand, `maplibre-plugins-android` repository contains an implementation that works with the objects `Symbol`, `Fill` and more.
+`trackasia-native` contains a deprecated variant of annotation methods that work with objects such as `Marker`, `Polygon` and more that imitate the Google Maps API.
+On the other hand, `trackasia-plugins-android` repository contains an implementation that works with the objects `Symbol`, `Fill` and more.
 This situation is confusing to developers and users and should be cleaned up.

-A first approach was to simply move code from the plugins repository to `maplibre-native` (https://github.com/maplibre/maplibre-native/issues/1154), but the codebases had derived too much to be feasible on the go (there is no obvious path towards moving the new code whilst un-deprecating the deprecated methods; these two goals are incompatible).
+A first approach was to simply move code from the plugins repository to `trackasia-native` (https://github.com/track-asia/trackasia-native/issues/1154), but the codebases had derived too much to be feasible on the go (there is no obvious path towards moving the new code whilst un-deprecating the deprecated methods; these two goals are incompatible).

 A better idea is to create a new and improved annotations API that combines the best of both worlds.